 - Reviewing the child's and the family's medical histories.

-- Do a physical exam
+- Doing a physical exam.

-Determining the type of precocious puberty
+Finding the type of precocious puberty

-Additional testing for central precocious puberty
+Other tests for central precocious puberty

-Additional testing for peripheral precocious puberty
+Other tests for peripheral precocious puberty

-The primary goal of treatment is to enable the child to grow to a normal adult height.
+The primary goal of treatment is for children to grow to adult height.

 Treating central precocious puberty

 This usually involves medicine called GnRH analogue therapy, which delays further development.
 It may be a monthly shot with medicine such as leuprolide acetate (Lupron Depot), or triptorelin (Trelstar, Triptodur Kit).
 Or some newer formulations can be given at longer intervals.

 Children keep getting this medicine until they reach the usual age of puberty.
 After the treatment stops, puberty starts again.